lisafeets/lisafeets_portfolio/_posts/vaccine_passport.md

 ## Execution

-When the COVID vaccines started to roll out, businesses were itching to get customers back in their stores/restaurants/planes/arenas.
-Unfortunately, not everyone was on board with vaccinating against COVID leading to doubt on whether your fellow relative/coworker/passenger/fan was actually vaccinated.
+When COVID vaccines started to roll out in 2020, businesses were itching to get customers back in their stores/restaurants/planes/arenas.
+Unfortunately, not all Americans were on board with vaccinating against COVID.
+This lead to doubt on whether your fellow relative/coworker/passenger/fan was actually vaccinated.

 Complicating this further were new requirments on COVID vaccination status to gain access to events or social spaces.
 And what evidence did we have to prove our COVID vaccination status?
-A piece of paper... so easily forged a whole wild market emerged to make a quick buck on enabling vaccine-shy Americans to freely reenter society without ever recieving the jab.
+A piece of paper... so easily forged a whole wild market emerged to make a quick buck on enabling vaccine-shy Americans to freely re-enter society without ever recieving the jab.

 And so the COVID vaccine passport opportunity was born.
 Human API was uniquely positioned to verify whether consumers had actually recieved the COVID vaccine (or even COVID tests) with digital medical records.
-And because we were positioned so well, we heard for hundreds of companies interested in entering the newest hottest vertical of 2021.
+And because we were positioned so well, we heard from hundreds of companies interested in entering the newest hottest business opportunity of 2021.

-In this instance, the market chased the product but the market didn't know what it really wanted.
-How long would this market opportunity last?
-What level of confidence do consumers and businesses need on digital verification?
-Can you verify everyone we need to verify?
-And what the heck is HIPAA anyway??

-And so our work began.
-There's much to say on implementation itself but it pales in comparison to the amount of market uncertainty we needed to consider at every stage of our discovery and delivery process.
+To capitalize on this emerging market, we created new user flows and new integrations to ensure that pateints would be able to easily find and connect with their COVID vaccine provider.
+We delivered patient COVID data to our customers with extrememe care for privacy and security.
+And all the while, I kept our eye on the market and advised (internally and externally) the continuing viability of the COVID market as each new wave came and passed.

 ---